nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Finding a lesson

-1. Finding a lesson when there are lessons shown in the lesson schedule
+1. Finding a lesson when there are lessons shown in the lesson schedule.

     1. Prerequisites: There are multiple lessons in the lesson schedule, with at least one lesson with a student whose name is `Alice` and at least one lesson with a student whose name is `Bob`.
 None of the